-Two-factor authentication adds an extra layer of security for your MIS designed to ensure that school staff are the only people who can access their accounts using a code generated on their phone, even if someone else knows their Arbor password.
+Two-factor authentication (sometimes called Multi-Factor authentication or mfa) adds an extra layer of security for your MIS designed to ensure that your staff are the only people who can access their accounts using a code generated on their phone, even if someone else knows their Arbor password.

-We recommend Google Authenticator as it’s free for our schools, but you can use other authentication applications instead, such as Microsoft Authenticator or Authy.
+We recommend Google Authenticator as it’s free, but you can use other authentication applications instead, such as Microsoft Authenticator or Authy.

-As part of two-factor authentication, you can use IP whitelisting to make it quicker for your staff to log in when they are at your school site.
-You can allow staff to log into the MIS from the school's IP address without needing to complete the second step of the two-factor authentication.
+As part of two-factor authentication, you can use IP whitelisting to make it quicker for your staff to log in when they are at your site.
+You can allow staff to log into the MIS from your institution's public/external IP address without needing to complete the second step of the two-factor authentication.